 B. If a withdrawal is requested for the purchase of a car, a copy of the proposed purchase/sale agreement shall be attached to the application showing the type of car, year, purchase price, and whether payment will be made in full or in specified installments.
 A binding agreement shall not be entered into before obtaining a court order.
 A casualty and liability insurance quote shall be attached to the application showing public liability coverage at (i) current state minimum limits or greater limits if ordered by the court, or (ii) per person and per accident for automobile insurance or policy limits equal to the funds which will remain on deposit after the purchase, whichever is greater.
-The application shall contain an explanation of who will pay for the automobile's maintenance; and a statement of the current availability of public and alternate transportation shall also be submitted.
+The application shall contain an explanation of who will pay for the insurance.
+A copy of the minor's current report card; a statement as to who will pay for the automobile's maintenance; and a statement of the current availability of public and alternate transportation shall also be submitted.